-Students can choose a one semester unit in this subject.
+Students can select one semester in this subject.

 Knowing & Understanding

 Reflecting and Improving Performance